hawkinsw/CPPTimes/OOPIntro2.md

 ### Is A

+It would be great if we could get rid of that duplication.
+We are using OOP because we like the way that analogizes with real life.
+So, what fact about a Tesla and an AMG _in the real world_ would give us the "right" to remove some of that duplication?

-What is common between a Tesla and an AMG?
-That's right, they are both vehicles: A Tesla _is a_ vehicle; An AMG _is a_ vehicle.
+Let's not overlook the obvious: They are both vehicles: A Tesla _is a_ vehicle; An AMG _is a_ vehicle.
 As we dig into our discussion on OOP, we will return to the _Is-A_ relationship!

 According to our ADTs a Tesla and an AMG both have some of the same characteristics.
 I think that we should combine them into a single ADT so that we can save some typing!
 Let's call this ADT a Vehicle and implement it with a `struct`: